A Trusted Friend in a Complicated World

 The best places for free books online

-It feels like a dream sometimes when I remember that my family used to travel four to five hours by train in Eastern Europe to a different country so that we could access a library with books in our primary language.
-We could check them out for three months at a time before making the journey again.
+My family used to travel four to five hours by train across borders in Eastern Europe just to access a library with books in our primary language.
+We checked them out for three months at a time before making the journey again.
 What a difference it would have made if we had known where to read books online for free.

 Join the free Reader’s Digest Book Club for great reads, monthly discussions, author Q&As and a community of book lovers.